 - 1. Remove the two Yaw/X Adjustment Levers (item #8) from the bottom of the Anamorphic Lens Holder (item #5). - 2.
-Place the Anamorphic Lens Holder on top of the AutoScope Carriage Plate or Fixed CineWide Base Plate (item #7).
-Position the bracket so that the long slot at the bottom of the lens holder is perpendicular to the corresponding slots on the plate. - 3.
+Place the Anamorphic Lens Holder on top of the AutoScope Carriage Plate or fixed CineWide base plate (item #7).
+Position the bracket so that the long slot at the bottom of the lens holder is perpendicular to the corresponding slots on the carriage plate or base plate. - 3.
 Secure the Anamorphic Lens Holder to the plate using the Hex Bolts/Washers (item #6) and Yaw/X Adjustment Levers that you removed in Step 1. - 4.
-Use the Lens Mounting Screws to attach the Lens Adapter Ring (item #1) to the Pitch Adjustment Yoke (item #2); see Figure 3-21.
+Use the Lens Mounting Screws to attach the Lens Adapter Ring (item #1) to the Pitch Adjustment Yoke (item #2); see Figure 3-22.
 (Use the round, threaded holes on the yoke.) - 5.
-Use the Height/Y Adjustment T-Screws/Washers (item #3), Pitch Adjustment T-Screws/Washers (item #4) and T-Nuts (item #9) to attach the Pitch Adjustment Yoke and Lens Adapter Ring to the Anamorphic Lens Holder.
+Use the Height/Y Adjustment T-Screws (item #3), Pitch Adjustment T-Screws (item #4) and T-Nuts (item #9) to attach the Pitch Adjustment Yoke and Lens Adapter Ring to the Anamorphic Lens Holder.
 The Yoke should be as close to the primary lens as possible. - 6.
 Attach the lens to the Lens Adapter Ring by threading it clockwise.

-Figure 3-21.
-Attaching the Anamorphic Lens to the Lens Ring
+Figure 3-22.
+Attaching the Anamorphic Lens to the Lens Adapter Ring